ravenadrian/Cyclistic/README.md

 The stakeholders here include Cyclistic executives, and, more acutely, the marketing analyst team and Lily Moreno (Marketing Manager).
 She has delivered a very direct task which was defined in the objective: Find all ways that annual member activity differs from casual rider activty, relevant to finding ways to covert casual members through marketing tactics.

 ## PREPARE
-In this step we cobmine the individual files and then confirm the consistency and accuracy of the data and its formatting to prepare for processing.
+In this step we combine the 12 monthly individual files and then confirm the consistency and accuracy of the data and its formatting to prepare for processing.
 To combine data into one table I used the ``UNION`` function as shown:
 ```
 CREATE TABLE `jul23_jun24_cyclistic.combined_cyclistic` AS (